-Okay, this is gonna sound complicated at first, but bear with me and let’s see if we can’t make it a bit easier… So, a diagnosis of multiple myeloma usual involves a blood test known as a “Serum Free Light Chain Assay”.
+Okay, this is gonna sound complicated at first, but bear with me and let’s see if we can’t make it a bit easier… So, a diagnosis of multiple myeloma usually involves a blood test known as a “Serum Free Light Chain Assay”.
 Not only is this test crucial in diagnosis but it also lends itself to shaping the course of your myeloma treatment.
 Understanding how it works as a patient… well that is another story, but let’s take a crack at it together.

 For those of you that do not have myeloma or who know little about this form of cancer that is a good starting point: Myeloma is a cancer of the plasma cells (white blood-blood cells).
 Plasma cells originate in your bone marrow and they crucial in fighting infections as they produce immunoglobulin, more commonly known as antibodies.
 Antibodies fight infection, which is the important bit, remember that.

-Remember we are talking about things on a cellular level, so this is small, really small… this “M-Protein” the dominant-overpowering antibody (immunoglobulin) is composed of two different kinds of molecules, the two “chains”; Heavy Chain Molecules and Light Chain Molecules.
-For reasons unknown at this time you produce more Light Chain Molecules than you need, thus there are a ton of Light Chain Molecules floating round in your blood, being pumped out to all parts of your body.
-That is important, because as those myeloma cells make more and more “M-Protein” the amount of Free Light Chain Molecules in your blood goes through the roof.
+Remember we are talking about things on a cellular level, so this is small, really small… this “M-protein” the dominant-overpowering antibody (immunoglobulin) is composed of two different kinds of molecules, the two “chains”; Heavy Chain Molecules and Light Chain Molecules.
+For reasons unknown at this time you produce more Light Chain Molecules than you need, thus there are a ton of Light Chain Molecules floating around in your blood, being pumped out to all parts of your body.
+That is important, because as those myeloma cells make more and more “M-protein” the amount of Free Light Chain Molecules in your blood goes through the roof.

-A huge amount of Free Light Chain Molecules in your blood is an indicator of “M-Protein” which is an indicator of myeloma (cancer)
+A huge amount of Free Light Chain Molecules in your blood is an indicator of “M-protein” which is an indicator of myeloma (cancer)

 The test we first mentioned, the “Serum Free Light Chain Assay” shows all this to your doctor from a blood sample.
 That is the diagnostic (figuring out what is wrong) part when it comes to… Understanding Free Light Chains & Multiple Myeloma (see how we snuck the article title in there?).
 So, that out of the way let’s look at the “treatment” part.